 When gas is escaping from a broken pipe, buildings in the area may need to be evacuated.
 This is the responsibility of the excavator, according to Public Act 174.
-(Please see details on pages 25 - 36).
+(Please see details on pages 20 - 32).
 If you have damaged a gas line and suspect leaking gas may be entering or blowing into a building, take immediate action:

-- Evacuate the occupants and leave the doors open - · Call 9-1-1 and then notify Consumers Energy at 800-477-5050 - Tell people they must not return to the building for any reason - DO NOT operate light switches, doorbells or use telephones in the building - PROHIBIT smoking in the area - · Keep people and traffic away from the leak area - PROHIBIT the operation of machinery
+- Evacuate the occupants and leave the area immediately without using anything that could ignite the natural gas.
+Leave the doors open - Call 9-1-1 first, then notify us at 800-477-5050 - Tell people they must not return to the building for any reason until our employee says it's safe to do so - DO NOT operate any electrical device, such as light switches, telephones or cell phones - PROHIBIT smoking in the area and do not use an open flame, matches or lighters - Keep people and traffic away from the leak area - PROHIBIT the operation of machinery or vehicles - DO NOT try to locate the source of the gas leak